Water Watch Trainings

 At Water Watch training, you’ll be trained in the field to collect scientific observations about water quality, flooding, erosion, habitat and more.
 After training, you’ll pick a site and visit it at least once a month to collect observational data, filling out a form to share with your Riverkeepers.
 And we’ll host quarterly Water Watch meet-ups where you can share your observations with Sound Rivers’ Riverkeepers and your Water Watch community!

-If neither of the above trainings are near you, but you’re interested in becoming a part of the Water Watch team, fill out the form below, and we’ll keep you updated about Water Watch trainings as they become available!
+Information about future trainings and links to sign up to them will be shared on this page.
+If you’re interested in future trainings, fill out the form below, and we’ll keep you updated about Water Watch trainings as they become available!

 Hope to see you at a Water Watch training soon!